kottz/teotile/README.md

 Teotile can be used alone or with a friend.
 There are both single-player and two-player games.

-It is a useful software base for a *"play Snake on your bookshelf"* or *"Flappy Bird on your Christmas tree"* style application.
+It is a useful software base for a *"Snake on your bookshelf"* or *"Flappy Bird on your Christmas tree"* style application.

 ## Games